As the director's novelisation of Once Upon a Time in Hollywood hits bookshelves, Hannah Strong reflects on his oeuvre so far...

 3. Once Upon a Time in Hollywood (2019)

 Tarantino’s last project, released in 2019, clocks in at 161 minutes, but if you’re a fan (or indeed a fan of Hollywood at all), there’s a lot to love.
 His third alternative history following Inglorious Basterds and Django Unchained, Once Upon a Time in Hollywood is a love letter to the “Golden Age” as Tarantino sees it, and stars Leonardo DiCaprio and Brad Pitt as two best friends in the middle of it all – actor Rick Dalton and his stuntman Cliff Booth.
-I was in the audience at the Cannes premier, and despite having possibly the worst seat in the house (so far to the left of the screen I couldn’t see what was happening at certain points), I was enthralled.
+I was in the audience at the Cannes premiere, and despite having possibly the worst seat in the house (so far to the left of the screen I couldn’t see what was happening at certain points), I was enthralled.
 The film wasn’t without its controversy (critics point to the depiction of Bruce Lee and violence directed towards the Manson family as particularly erroneous) but it manages to do a lot right, too, imagining a world where Sharon Tate was never murdered, and Charles Manson never got the infamy he craved.
 Most notably, it’s Tarantino’s most heartfelt film to date in terms of the relationship between its male leads: his movies usually possess such a supercharged sense of machismo, it feels genuinely refreshing to see Cliff and Rick’s friendship painted as genuine.

 2. Jackie Brown (1997)